IAmSkyDra/URASys/dataset/README.md

 ## Dataset Descriptions

 - **SQuAD 2.0** [1]
-  English extractive QA dataset containing 100k+ answerable and 50k+ unanswerable questions.
-It is a benchmark for detecting when context does not support any answer.
+SQuAD 2.0 is an English extractive QA dataset combining over 100,000 answerable and 50,000 unanswerable questions.
+It extends the original Stanford Question Answering Dataset by introducing adversarially crafted unanswerable queries that are contextually relevant but lack an answer in the passage.
+This design tests a model’s ability to balance span extraction with robust answerability detection, making SQuAD 2.0 a primary benchmark for English QA research.

 - **UIT-ViQuAD 2.0** [2]
-  Vietnamese adaptation of SQuAD 2.0, released for the VLSP 2021 Challenge.
-Questions are linguistically aligned to Vietnamese syntax and include both answerable and unanswerable cases.
+UIT-ViQuAD 2.0 is a Vietnamese adaptation of SQuAD 2.0, developed for the VLSP 2021 Challenge.
+It contains over 23,000 questions aligned with Vietnamese syntax and linguistic characteristics, including both answerable and unanswerable cases.
+The dataset was created to advance Vietnamese NLP research and evaluate QA models’ ability to handle language-specific challenges such as tonal ambiguity and word segmentation.

 - **HotpotQA** [3]
-  Large-scale English multi-hop QA dataset requiring reasoning over multiple passages, emphasizing explainability and evidence synthesis.
+HotpotQA is a large-scale English multi-hop extractive QA dataset with more than 113,000 question–answer pairs.
+Each question is designed to require reasoning over multiple passages and is annotated with supporting facts that enable evidence-based explanations.
+HotpotQA is widely used for training and benchmarking explainable QA systems and supports both a distractor setting with curated passages and a full-wiki retrieval setting.

 - **VIMQA** [4]
-  Vietnamese multi-hop dataset designed for explainable reasoning and document-level context linking.
-Presented at LREC 2022.
+VIMQA is a Vietnamese multi-hop QA dataset introduced at LREC 2022 with over 15,000 question–answer pairs.
+It focuses on explainable reasoning and document-level context linking in Vietnamese, providing supporting facts for each answer to encourage transparency.
+VIMQA addresses the lack of multi-hop resources for low-resource languages and serves as a benchmark for explainable QA in Vietnamese.

   *For public datasets, we sample 1,000 test-set examples per dataset.
 For SQuAD 2.0 and UIT-ViQuAD 2.0, the sampling process guarantees inclusion of the unanswerable subsets.*